 This specification defines a tree to be rooted with an atom $\Z$ associated to a pair of elements that are either the empty element (representing no subtree) or a subtree itself from the class $\mathcal{T}$.
 Once again the operator $\cdot \;^{\square} \star \cdot$ ensures the fact that the smallest available label must be used for the atom $\Z$.

+On the left side of Figure~\ref{fig:bin_tree} we present an example of a plane increasing binary tree.
+Note that the internal nodes have a left child or a right child or both children.
+In particular, the unlabeled subtree rooted at $8$ is the same as the one rooted at $11$, but they are not the same as the one rooted either at $4$ or at $9$.
+The two other structures in the right of the figure are the compacted version of the plane increasing binary tree.
+In~\cite[Section 1.3.3]{Drmota09} Drmota exhibits the link between plane increasing binary trees and binary search trees.

-In Figure~\ref{fig:bin_tree_compact} we have represented on the left-hand side a plane increasing binary tree structure containing 5.000 nodes.
+In Figure~\ref{fig:bin_tree_compact} we have represented on the left side a plane increasing binary tree structure containing $5,000$ nodes.
 It has been uniformly sampled among all trees with the same size.
 The original root of the tree is represented using a small circle $\circ$.
-On the right-hand side, we have depicted the nodes that are kept after the compaction of the latter tree.
-It remains only 1,361 nodes.
+On the right side, we have depicted the nodes that are kept after the compaction of the latter tree.
+Only $1,361$ nodes remain.

 By using the symbolic method~\cite{flajolet2009analytic}, the latter specification~\eqref{spec:bin_tree} translates as

 in terms of $T(z)$ the exponential generating function for $\mathcal{T}$.
 We can also rewrite it as a differential equation